asyncapi/website/pages/blog/miniseries-part_1.md

 * Part 4: Introducing new changes when using code generation
 * Part 5: The path to 1 billion players - Scaling the applications and finding bottlenecks with code generation

-> Don't see this blog post series as anything other than an example workflow, this is purely how I do it with my applications and how I use AsyncAPI and its tooling to my advantage.
+> Don't see this blog post series as anything other than an example workflow.
+This is purely how I do it with my applications and how I use AsyncAPI and its tooling to my advantage.
 Use this as an inspiration to finding an approach that works for you.

 # Backstory